StratoxEnterprises/codenow-grafana/README.md

 #### build & publish

+The build script use `docker buildx build` BuildKit plugin.
+If you are hipster that use some shitty Docker Desktop alternative go fuck yourself.

+- make sure your docker client is logged into `codenow-codenow-releases.jfrog.io` with write permission
-- run ` make cn-build-and-push-docker IMAGE_VERSION=X.X.X`
+- run `make cn-build-and-push-docker IMAGE_VERSION=X.X.X`
-- wait very long time
+- wait very long time (maybe make a coffee or watch pornhub)

 #### release